-The Pharmaceutical, Administrative, and Social Sciences Division of the School of Pharmacy seek to fill two full-time, 12-month, tenure-track faculty positions at the level of Assistant Professor in the Pharmacy Administration discipline.
+The Pharmaceutical, Administrative, and Social Sciences Division of the School of Pharmacy seek to fill one full-time, 12-month, tenure-track faculty position at the level of Assistant Professor in the Pharmacy Administration discipline.

 Skills and/or experience in biostatistics and/or programming (SAS, STATA, R), large databases (claims, EMR or public), pharmacoeconomic modeling, semi-structured interviews/focus groups, psychometric validation or application of socio-behavioral theories within practice are desired.

-Duquesne University’s School of Pharmacy opened in 1925 with an enrollment of just 50 students in a few rooms of Canevin Hall.
-Today, the School of Pharmacy enrolls more than 1,000 students in its six-year Pharm.D. program, nearly 130 in its weekend program, 10 post-Pharm.D. fellows and residents, and 65 M.S. and Ph.D. students.
+Duquesne University's School of Pharmacy opened in 1925 with an enrollment of just 50 students in a few rooms of Canevin Hall.
+Today, the School of Pharmacy enrolls over 800 students in its six-year Pharm.D. program (traditional and online pathways) and 45 M.S. and Ph.D. students, and has five post-Pharm.D. residency positions.
 Nearly 100 percent of Duquesne student pharmacists have gained immediate placement in employment and advanced studies for more than two decades and have been given preferred status by pharmacy employers.
 Please visit the School of Pharmacy to learn more about our school.

 Catholic in its mission and ecumenical in spirit, Duquesne University values equality of opportunity as an educational institution and as an employer.
 We aspire to attract and sustain a diverse faculty that reflects contemporary society, serves our academic goals that enrich our campus community.
-We particularly encourage applications from members of underrepresented groups and support dual-career couples through our charter membership in this region's HERC (http://www.hercjobs.org/oh-western-pa-wv/).
+We particularly encourage applications from members of underrepresented groups and support dual-career couples through our charter membership in this region's Higher Education Recruitment Consortium (HERC).

-We invite applicants for this position to learn more about our University and its Spiritan heritage by visiting http://www.duq.edu/about/mission-and-identity/mission-statement.
+We invite applicants for this position to learn more about our University and its Spiritan heritage by visiting Mission Statement.
 Those invited to campus for an interview may be asked about ways in which they see their talents contributing to the continued growth of our community and furthering its mission.

 Duquesne University was founded in 1878 by its sponsoring religious community, the Congregation of the Holy Spirit.
 Duquesne University is Catholic in mission and ecumenical in spirit.
 Motivated by its Catholic identity, Duquesne values equality of opportunity both as an educational institution and as an employer.